logo

 Counseling Degrees and Programs in Ohio

 To begin a counseling career in Ohio, one of the first steps you will take is choosing a school with a counseling degree program that fits your interests.
-In Ohio, there are numerous colleges and universities that offer programs in the five major counseling categories: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
+In Ohio, there are numerous colleges and universities that offer programs in the five major counseling categories: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
 While some undergraduate degrees introducing students to the various fields of counseling are offered, more options are available at the graduate level because this is the level of degree required for most types of counseling licenses in the state.
 Prospective counseling students in Ohio may also be interested in the many online or hybrid degree options available that provide a more flexible learning experience.

 Quick Facts